Kärt Tomingas

-Kärt Tomingas (born 5 April 1967) is an Estonian stage, television, voice and film actress, singer, lecturer and acting and theatre pedagogue.
-Tomingas' career began in the 1980s as a folk-pop, rock and jazz singer and soon after began a career as an actress.
-Since 2008, she has been an acting lecturer and has taught acting.
+Kärt Tomingas (5 April 1967 – 31 January 2025) was an Estonian singer, actress and teacher of performing arts.
+Her career began in the 1980s as a folk-pop, rock and jazz singer, and soon after that as an actress.
+After 2008, she also worked as a lecturer and teacher of acting.

 Early life and education

-Kärt Tomingas was born in Tallinn to architect Rein and Tamara Tomingas (née Palm).
-She has a sister Triin and two paternal half-siblings.
-After her parents divorced when she was young, she moved with her mother and sister to Keila to live with her grandmother where she attended primary and secondary schools, graduating from Keila Gymnasium in 1985.
+Kärt Tomingas was born in Tallinn on 5 April 1967, to architect Rein and Tamara Tomingas (née Palm).
+She had a sister and two paternal half-siblings.
+At an early age, her parents divorced and she moved with her mother and sister to Keila to live with her grandmother.
+There she attended primary and secondary schools, graduating from the Keila Gymnasium in 1985.